 4. Language

-English is preferred, but materials in the major European languages or their translations may also be acquired.
-Asian works are collected in translated editions only.
+The primary language is English, however materials in other languages or their translations may also be acquired.

 5. Publication Dates